ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The number of attributes reported within an entity, and their respective type, is left to the implementer.
 For a simple device, the reported list of attributes for an entity might be fixed.
-However, larger and more complex devices, the list of reported attributes should be tailored to the demands of the Presenter.
+However, for larger and more complex devices, the list of reported attributes should be tailored to the demands of the Presenter.

 Some attributes MAY be repeated within an entity while others MUST NOT.
 For example, for a platform entity, there can only be one "firmware version" attribute.
 Therefore, the associated attribute MUST NOT be repeated as it may lead to confusion.
-However, an attribute relating to a "loaded module" MAY be repeated, each attribute describing a different loaded module.
+However, an attribute relating to a "ak-spki" MAY be repeated, each attribute describing a different attesting key.
 Therefore, the definition of an attribute specifies whether or not multiple copies of that attribute are allowed.